MetaMask/metamask-docs/docs/guide/rpc-api.md

 - [`eth_sendTransaction`](https://eth.wiki/json-rpc/API#eth_sendtransaction)
 - [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign)

-## Permissions
+## Restricted Methods

 MetaMask introduced Web3 Wallet Permissions via [EIP-2255](https://eips.ethereum.org/EIPS/eip-2255).
-In this permissions system, each RPC method is either _restricted_ or _open_.
+In this permissions system, each RPC method is either _restricted_ or _unrestricted_.
-If a method is restricted, an external _domain_ (like a web3 site) must have the corresponding permission in order to call it.
+If a method is restricted, the caller must have the corresponding permission in order to call it.
-Open methods, meanwhile, do not require permissions to call, but may require confirmation by the user in order to succeed (e.g. `wallet_addEthereumChain`).
+Unrestricted methods, meanwhile, do not require permissions to call, but may require confirmation by the user in order to succeed (e.g. `wallet_addEthereumChain`).

 Currently, the only permission is `eth_accounts`, which allows you to access the user's Ethereum address(es).
 More permissions will be added in the future.